Governor Signs AB 1588: New Law Paves Way for Veterans Transitioning to California’s Water Industry

 Martinez was Nuclear Submarine Officer in the Navy.
 According to Martinez, submarine officers are nuclear engineers trained, qualified, and certified; they are responsible for the overall operations and maintenance of the totality of the submarine’s systems (nuclear and non-nuclear), which includes water quality and water treatment.
 This also includes strict compliance with regulations, documentation, training, and more.
 They even deal with some wastewater, as you can imagine.
 The nuclear submarine officer position is only one of the many Military Occupational Specialties (MOS) positions.
 The military has many other positions that are thoroughly trained and certified and when compared to the water industry positions, the water industry requires similar qualifications and experience.

 At a time with the water industry is facing a ‘silver tsunami’ – with thousands of workers expected to retire in coming years – veterans are returning to the civilian workforce with skills to benefit the industry and fill those jobs.

-Water and wastewater treatment is an essential industry and with an aging infrastructure and workforce.
+Water and wastewater treatment is an essential industry aging infrastructure and workforce.
 There are approximately 6,000 active certified wastewater treatment plant operators and approximately 35,000 drinking water treatment and distribution operators in California.

 CHALLENGES FOR THE WATER INDUSTRY

-Replacement of critical infrastructure components, while maintaining service to customers, is one of the greatest challenges in the water-wastewater industry today.
-In addition, the high pace of retirements, new technologies and increased demand for safe drinking water contribute to the pressure on the industry to augment the workforce.
+Replacement of critical infrastructure components while maintaining service to customers is one of the greatest challenges in the water-wastewater industry today.
+In addition, the high pace of retirements, new technologies and increased demand for safe drinking water contributes to the pressure on the industry to augment the workforce.